 Fig. 4-3 shows a sample of labeling interface.
 In the sample, the system collects sensor data from PM 1:00 to PM 2:20, and analyzes the data to identify different activities.
-There are nine clusters are extracted by the hierarchical activity recognition model.
+There are nine clusters extracted by the hierarchical activity recognition model.